 Anchoring in big water is not difficult, but it is easy to do it wrong.
 At STS, we know how important it is to focus on the fundamentals.
 We consulted the experts for a look at the gear, the attitudes and the techniques they take to serious water.

-Louis McMinds, owner of EZ Marine in Troutdale, Oregon, has boated more big sturgeon than anyone else I know.
+Louis McMinds, of Troutdale, Oregon, has boated more big sturgeon than anyone else I know.
 A lot of things can go wrong when an oversize sturgeon takes the bait, but McMinds' motto is: Good equipment equals good luck.

 "Start with good equipment that fits the boat and the situation," he said.
 "Buy the anchor to suit the bottom of the river."
 In fast water with a rocky bottom, use a Columbia River-style hook with narrow, sharp points that find the crevices.
 Flapper-style anchors are best-suited to silty, sandy or muddy bottoms.

 "Any anchor has to lay flat to stick well," McMinds said.
 "For that reason, you want chain, not rope, to hold the anchor down.
 Use eight feet of 3/8-inch chain, at the end of the rope, direct to the top of the anchor."
 The chain provides the weight that makes sure the anchor lays over and flat in big current.

 When you anchor, you'll need plenty of line, between three and seven times the depth of the water.
 Use solid braid nylon; it is more forgiving, shock-absorbent and not susceptible to attack from gas, oil and bait chemicals.